How far inland do tsunamis go? That’s a question you may be wondering. Read through all the caveats that I’ve mentioned, before checking out the maps.

-The short answer, and one that many may think to be accurate, is that it will go inland until the elevation of the land is higher than the tsunami.
+Logically one might reason that the tsunami will travel inland until the elevation of the land is higher than the tsunami.
 While that sounds logical, there are variables…

-Actually, the distance a tsunami will travel inland has more to do with the energy it still has left as it hits the shore.
+Actually, the distance a tsunami will travel inland has more to do with the energy remaining as it hits the shore.

-There are scientifically sound reasons for concern that at some point a mega-tsunami could engulf the entire East Coast with a wave almost 300 feet high sweeping everything and everybody up to 20 miles inland.
-The consequences of such a relatively unlikely (but very possible) event in loss of life and property are beyond the realm of imagination.
+There are scientifically sound reasons for concern that at some point in time a mega tsunami could engulf the entire East Coast with a wave approximating 300 feet in height and sweep everything and everybody inland.
+The consequences of such an event are nearly unimaginable.

 Out of curiosity and an interest in maps, I have custom built the following elevation maps based on high resolution data from USGS digital elevation maps of the United States, particularly the East Coast.
 I have modeled several layers of elevation of the East Coast to illustrate various height scenarios of tsunami versus geography as it travels inland.